ghoomfrog/silili/vocabulary.md

 <br>

 Combine existing words to describe other colors.
 For example, *kulu lulu* means yellow, *kulu mawa lulu* means orange, and *tumu kulu lulu* means brown.

+# Notes

+- All official words are carefully ensured that they never bleed into each other: meaning that all sequences of official words will never ambiguously be interpreted as other ones.